hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ## Fee Model
 ### User
 Fees are paid on L2 transactions in the same token that they are done.
-So, if user send a token A, the fees will be paid in token A.
+So, if the user sends "Token A", the fees will be paid in "Token A".
 Fee is represented as a percentage of the total amount sent:

 $Fee_{amount} = amount * Fee_{percentage}$